a

 Year 9

-Year 9 students undertake 4 core subjects consisting of English, Mathematics, Humanities and Science.
-They are able to then select three more subjects from a range of modules offered to Years 9 & 10 students each semester.
-These are in the Domains of The Arts, Health and Physical Education, LOTE, and Technology as well as extension programs in core Domains.
+Year 9 students undertake 4 core subjects consisting of English, Mathematics, Humanities, and Science.
+Students may then select three additional subjects from a range of modules offered to Years 9 & 10 students each semester.
+These subjects are available across the domains of The Arts, Health & Physical Education, LOTE, Technology, as well as extension programs in core domains.

 Year 10

 Year 10 students undertake the core subjects of English and Mathematics.
 Most students will select two semesters of Humanities and Science.
-They are able to select 3 more subjects from a range of modules offered to Years 9 & 10 students each semester.
+Students may also choose three additional subjects from the range of modules offered to Years 9 & 10 students each semester.

 There are two broad pathway programs offered to students:

-• Pathway 1: Looking towards The Victorian Certificate of Education (VCE)
+• Pathway 2: VCE-VM – Victorian Certificate of Education – Vocational Major.

 VCE Programs

-• Are achieving above average grades within the subject or similar subject area they would like to select as their Year 11 subject.
+• Are achieving above-average grades within the subject or a similar subject area they wish to select for Year 11

 VET Programs

-• Are thinking of obtaining an apprenticeship or traineeship after school
+• Are considering an apprenticeship or traineeship after school

 • Want to obtain part-time work in an industry